MicrosoftDocs/customer-insights/ci-docs/data/export-facebook.md

 1. In the **Connection for export** field, choose a connection from the Facebook Ads Manager section.
 Contact an administrator if no connection is available.

 1. Enter a name for the export.

+1. Enter the **Facebook Ads custom audience ID**, this defines which audience this export will update.
+You can see the audience ID in Facebook ads manager on the audience page, then choose columns and choose to display it in the table.

 1. In the **Connect data** field, select **Email**, **Name and address**, or **Phone** to send to Facebook Ads Manager.